Mission Viejo Employee Rights

 The challenge is not so much employees’ rights, but their knowledge and use of such rights to their own advantage.
 Bookstores offer a wide variety of employee rights books.
 Attorneys and government agencies can also provide assistance.

-Though the workplace will never be a democracy, application of employee rights should keep it from being a dictatorship.
+Though the workplace will never be a democracy, the application of employee rights should keep it from being a dictatorship.

 Don D. Sessions, a Mission Viejo attorney, author and law school professor, helps employees enforce their rights.